 The town still has lots of old historical buildings including Benjamin and Catherine Whiteman’s original stone house and a restored mill on the same site as the one Owen Davis built.
 The current mill was originally built by Isaac Preston (1868 – 1950).
 The Davis family, Whiteman family, Abdael Kiler, and Isaac Preston are all buried in Clifton Union Cemetery on Tanyard Rd with relatives and many other early settlers.

 New Burlington, OH – (1803 – 1971 partially abandoned during the Caesar Creek Lake flood control project)

-Location: Spring Valley Township, Greene County & Chester Township, Clinton County – In Caesar Creek State Park on a gravel road (the old main street) just north of the intersection of SR 380 & Roxanna New Burlington Rd
+Location: Spring Valley Township, Greene County and Chester Township, Clinton County – In Caesar Creek State Park on a gravel road (the old main street) just north of the intersection of SR 380 and Roxanna New Burlington Rd

-New Burlington is a farming & mill town first settled by Aaron Jenkins (1750 – 1807) who came from Tennessee in 1799.
-He donated land for the cemetery & was the first person buried there.
+New Burlington was first settled by Aaron Jenkins (1750 – 1807) who came from Tennessee in 1799.
+He donated land for the cemetery and was the first person buried there.
 New Burlington hit its peak population around 400 residents in 1880.
-The town had a few churches, a post office that ran from 1837-1971, & a train station on the Columbus, Washington, & Cincinnati Railroad (Grasshopper) from 1878 – 1933.
-It also had several grocery & general stores over the years as well, as everything else the town needed at any given time, including a shoe shop, tailor, tannery, blacksmith, saw mill, planning mill, school & two doctors in the late 1800s.
+The town had a few churches, a post office that ran from 1837 – 1971, and a train station on the Columbus, Washington, & Cincinnati Railroad (Grasshopper) from 1878 – 1933.
+It also had several grocery and general stores over the years as well as everything else the town needed at any given time, including a shoe shop, tailor, tannery, blacksmith, saw mill, planning mill, school, and 2 doctors in the late 1800s.

 The last grocery store that existed was located across from where a small set of concrete steps still stand, about 10 feet from the right side of the old main street.
-The gravel road turns into a concrete road & the main street bridge is the next sight to see.
+The gravel road turns into a concrete road and the main street bridge is the next sight to see.
 There are plenty of parking spots on the other side.

 Classification: ghost town